Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 - __Top 6 Trip Zones:__ I will Identify the top six zones with the highest trip volumes to prioritize service coverage and marketing efforts.
 - __Number of Trips by Day of the Week:__ I will analyze trip counts by day of the week to identify trends and fluctuations in demand throughout the week.
 - __Number of Trips by Time of the Day:__ I will segment trip counts by time intervals throughout the day to understand peak hours and periods of high demand.

+### Dataset Overview
+This dataset contains 6 tables in csv format, along with a geospatial map in TopoJSON and Shapefile formats
+- The 2 Taxi Trips tables contain a total of 2,095,552 million Green Taxi trips in New York City from 2017 to 2018.
+Each record represents one trip, with fields containing details about the pick-up/drop-off times and locations, distances, fares, passengers, and more.
+-  The 454 Calendar table contains a fiscal calendar (2017-2020) used by the Taxi & Limousine Commission, with fields containing the date and fiscal year, quarter, month, and week.
+- The Taxi Zones table contains information about 265 zone locations in New York City, including the location id, borough, and service zone.
+- The Taxi Zones Map files contain a map of New York City with divisions for the 265 locations that can be used to create custom map visuals in Power BI (TopoJSON) or
+Tableau (Shapefile).